 The Wade Estate, now known as Valley Ridge Farm, contains several unique farm buildings.
 Designed by the Cleveland architectural firm of Hubbell and Benes, it was constructed between 1905 and 1910.
 The Horse Barn, Dairy Barn, Pig House, and Dovecote have been called the most enchanting structures in the Hunting Valley area.
 They are painted a historic yellow with green shutters and contain uniquely designed features such as fan windows, rough paneling, copulas, and cornices.

 The property gardens were designed by famous American landscape architect Warren H. Manning.
 Mr. Manning was one of the pioneers in the landscape architecture profession.

-Faculty, staff, students and alum can reserve for dept retreat, courses and group day outings
+CWRU faculty and staff can reserve the location for department retreats, courses and group day outings.

 The Horse Barn is the most impressive of the buildings with a total area of 11,290 square feet.
 It features two stories and is U-shaped with a wood frame construction.
 The barn support beams are made of solid cypress with custom-made trimmings.
 The ground floor contains a large storage room for farm equipment, plus there is a carriage room, six horse stalls, and three working rooms.
 The second story has a large hayloft located above the equipment storage area with two smaller haylofts on each side.

 The Dairy Barn is also a U-shaped building that was used as the original Wade dairy barn.
 Careful attention has been made to preserve the interior of the barn.
 The original feeding areas and troughs were preserved and were incorporated into plans to convert the indoor space into a meeting/education area for art students.
 The main room was remodeled into a large teaching space now called the Silo Theater, thanks to the generosity of Mort and Iris November.